tczajka/sorting-searching/_drafts/gomoku.md

 Now black makes another simple four at 7.
 White has to respond at 8.

 Now black makes a double "open three" threat at 9.
-White doesn't have a stronger counter-threat, so defends one of these open threes at 10.
+White doesn't have a good counter-threat, so defends one of these open threes at 10.

 Black converts the other, undefended open three into an open four with 11.
 There is no defense to